XinJingHao/Prioritized-Experience-Replay-DDQN-Pytorch/README.md

 # Prioritized-DQN-DDQN-Pytorch

-A clean and robust implementation of Prioritized Experience Replay with DQN/DDQN.
+A clean and robust implementation of Prioritized Experience Replay (PER) with DQN/DDQN.

+Other RL algorithms by Pytorch can be found [here](https://github.com/XinJingHao/RL-Algorithms-by-Pytorch).

 <br/>
 <br/>

-Here are three versions:
+Here are three versions of PER :

 + **Version 1: PriorDQN_gym0.1x**